ninja-ide/ninja-ide-documentation/docs/plugin.rst

 editor
 ------

-This service allows to interact with the main parts of NINJA-IDE such as the editor, the tab manager, listen to signals which NINJA-IDE emitswhen saving a file, save project, change the current tab and others.
+This service allows to interact with the main parts of NINJA-IDE, such as the editor, the tab manager, listen to signals which NINJA-IDE emits when saving a file, save project, change the current tab, etc.

 Signals
 :::::::